2015 Tianjin explosions

 On 12 August 2015, a series of explosions at the Port of Tianjin in Tianjin, Northern China, killed 173 people, according to official reports, and injured hundreds of others.
 The explosions occurred at a container storage station in the Binhai New Area of Tianjin, China.
 The first two explosions occurred 33 seconds apart.
 The second explosion was much larger and involved the detonation of about 800 tonnes of ammonium nitrate (approx. 256 tonnes TNT equivalent).
 Fires caused by the initial explosions continued to burn uncontrolled throughout the weekend, resulting in eight additional explosions on 15 August.

 The cause of the explosions was not immediately known, but an investigation concluded in February 2016 that an overheated container of dry nitrocellulose was the cause of the initial explosion.
 The official casualty report was 173 deaths (including eight missing), and 798 non-fatal injuries.
 Of the 173 fatalities, 104 were firefighters.

-The scale of the damage was compared by some to the September 11 attacks.

 Background

 Tianjin Dongjiang Port Ruihai International Logistics, or Ruihai Logistics, is a privately held logistics company established in 2011.
 It handled hazardous chemicals within the Port of Tianjin, such as flammable and corrosive substances, oxidizing agents, and toxic chemicals.
 The company, which employed 70, was designated by the Tianjin Maritime Safety Administration as an approved agent for handling these hazardous chemicals at the port, and its operating license was renewed two months prior to the explosions.
 Its 46000 m2 site, roughly the size of two city blocks, contained multiple warehouses for hazardous goods, a fire pump and a fire pond.

 The warehouse building, owned by Ruihai Logistics, is recorded in a 2014 government document as being a hazardous chemical storage facility for calcium carbide, sodium nitrate, and potassium nitrate.
 Safety regulations requiring that public buildings and facilities should be at least 1 km away were not followed, and local inhabitants were unaware of the danger.
 The authorities stated that poor record keeping, damage to the office facilities and "major discrepancies" with customs meant that they were unable to identify the substances stored.
 State media revealed that Ruihai had only received its authorisation to handle dangerous chemicals less than two months earlier, meaning that it had been operating illegally from October 2014, when its temporary license had expired, to June 2015.